-(M3) Master of Education, Non-Licensure, Mild/Moderate Intervention Specialist K-12 (MMIS)
+(M3) Master of Education, Non-Licensure, Mild/Moderate Intervention Specialist K-12 (MMIS) 33 hours

-For the candidate who has a bachelor's degree from a regionally accredited four-year college or university but does not have a teaching license, this program offers study in the area of Mild/Moderate Intervention Specialist K-12 (MMIS), followed by the completion of the Master of Education degree.
+For the candidate who has a bachelor's degree from a regionally accredited four-year college or university, this program offers study in the area of Mild/Moderate Intervention Specialist K-12 (MMIS), followed by the completion of the Master of Education degree.
 This degree is for those who will not seek licensure.

-Content Courses (33 hours):
+Content Courses (15 hours):

-- ED 501 Integrating Technology across the Curriculum: Research and Assessment - ED 504 Psychological Implications for the Professional Educator - ED 510 Foundations in Mild/Moderate Disabilities - ED 530 Phonics - ED 525 Literacy Theories and Research Application - ED 553 Assessment in Special Education - ED 554 Instructional Strategies for Mild/Moderate Disabilities - ED 556 Principles of Literacy Instruction - ED 557 Diagnosis and Correction of Reading Problems - ED 630 Collaborative Teaming and Problem Solving - ED 652 Student/Class Management
+- ED 510 Foundations in Mild/Moderate Disabilities

+- ED 525 Foundations of Literacy

+- ED 553 Assessment in Special Education

+- ED 554 Instructional Strategies for Mild/Moderate Disabilities

+- ED 652 Student/Class Management